datha2703/datha2703/K8s-Commands.md

 # Helm Charts
 1. helm lint ./mycharts/ --> where `mycharts` is location of my charts directory.
 Checks for lint errors and syntax.
 1. helm install --dry-run --debug ./mycharts/ --generate-name --> this is dry run of the charts.shows how `deployment.yml` will be rendered.
-1. helm install example ./mycharts/ --> deploes application to k8s cluster.
+1. helm install example ./mycharts/ --> deploys application to k8s cluster.
 1. helm list --> Show list of installed helm charts.